An Atypical Path to a Career in Science| March 10, 2020

 I remained dedicated to pursuing a career in science.
 I started out at GSK, located in Stevenage in the UK, where I shadowed scientists and worked in different departments every week for a month.
 I then worked as a Science Technician at Richard Hale School for 2 years, setting up equipment and practical work at the secondary school.
 Following this position, I became a General Laboratory Technician at Sodexo.
 I worked there for almost 3 years making buffers, medium and agar plates for scientists at GSK.

 Now I am a Vector Manufacturing Specialist II in the Upstream Team at Adaptimmune.
 The Manufacturing Team is working at Catapult, CGT Manufacturing Centre in Stevenage, UK.
 We manufacture our product in a GMP clean room.
 My role requires expanding of T-cells in flasks, a wave bioreactor and a stirred-tank bioreactors, transfection, induction and harvest.
 Then, the Downstream Team purify the product.
-I was part of a team that worked on the development batches, and I’m very excited to start our first GMP batch in the coming months!
+I was part of a team that worked on the development batches, and I’m very excited to say we are running our second GMP batch at the moment!
 Through perseverance, I have achieved the goal I set out for myself as a young woman—I am a scientist working to help people with cancer.

 It’s important for people to understand what aphasia means and that there is a rise in number of young people having strokes.
-I have done some media work (news, radio, magazine and newspaper stories) to raise awareness around stroke and aphasia.
+I have done some media work (news, radio, magazines and newspaper stories) to raise awareness around stroke and aphasia.
 I created an aphasia support group, as people with aphasia often feel depressed, lonely and isolated.
 I also have a YouTube channel (https://www.youtube.com/user/SymphUK/), where I post a video every year on my stroke anniversary (13th May).
-Having a stroke is not the end of the world.
-You can still live your life and be happy.